systemli/ansible-role-letsencrypt/README.md

 ## The HTTP challenge

 Requirements:
-* Apache needs to be installed (and configured) on the system
+* The domain name(s) of the requested certificate has to point to the system
-* The domain name(s) of the requested certificate should point to the system
+* For http_auth 'apache', Apache2 has to be installed (and configured) on the system

 ## The DNS challenge